StackExchange/signalfx-powershell/README.md

 * **Get-SFxIncidents** - Retrieves the information for all incidents in an organization.
 * **Get-SFxIncidentsReport** - _Experimental_.
 Generates a couple simple, precanned reports about recent Incidents.
 * **Clear-SFxIncident** - Manually clears the incident identified by the SignalFx-assigned incident ID.
+* **Get-SFxMetricTimeSeriesMetadata** - Retrieves metadata for the MTS specified in the query parameter